MrHyaena/reas/README.md

 ## How to start

 Because of Docker usage, it is quite easy to start.
-Atleast if you have evertyhing that you need installed.
+Atleast if you have evertyhing that you need already installed.

 ### Prerequisities